saashub-it/qoq/packages/eslint-v9-ts-jest/README.md

 ## Rationale

-Beign tired of setting up [Eslint](https://www.npmjs.com/package/eslint) all over again for new projects, on top of v9 [flatConfig](https://eslint.org/docs/latest/use/configure/configuration-files) , we created some base template for different setups (check all [@saashub/qoq-eslint-v9-\* packages](https://www.npmjs.com/search?q=%40saashub%2Fqoq-eslint-v9-)).
-Configs inherit from base ones and includes all necessary packages and settings.
-Rules are opinionated, configured from years of development experience, can be used as full setup without any tweaks or as base to Your own configs.
+Tired of setting up [ESLint](https://www.npmjs.com/package/eslint) from scratch for every new project?
+With the introduction of [Flat Config](https://eslint.org/docs/latest/use/configure/configuration-files) in ESLint v9, we created a set of base templates for different setups.
+Check out all our [@saashub/qoq-eslint-v9-* packages](https://www.npmjs.com/search?q=%40saashub%2Fqoq-eslint-v9-).

+These configurations inherit from base presets and include all necessary packages and settings.
+The rules are opinionated, shaped by years of development experience, and can be used as a complete setup or as a foundation for your own configurations.

 ## Install